WP Engine’s Security Environment

 Do you provide a segregated environment (physically or logically) so that each customer’s data is isolated and protected against any unauthorized access?
 Please describe.

 We still offer enterprise-level service for customers who don’t require fully dedicated hosting environments.
-For those customers, we offer logical separation, which is achieved through separate filesystem roots for each customer.
-Both “chroot” and “apparmor” are used to prevent executable code from one customer to access files of another customer.
-Each customer has a separate MySQL username/password to isolate database access.
-Attempts to access data outside the tree are prevented and logged.
+For those customers we offer logically separate environments.
+Attempts to access data outside of allowed directories are prevented and logged.

-Are backup tapes maintained such that each customer’s data is kept logically separate from other customer’s data when it is backed up?
+Are backups maintained such that each customer’s data is kept logically separate from other customer’s data when it is backed up?

-Do you conduct or arrange in-house vulnerability scanning for all infrastructure, servers, databases and applications, on at least a quarterly basis?
+Do you conduct or arrange in-house vulnerability scanning for all infrastructure, servers, databases and applications?
 Please describe how vulnerability scanning reports are used by your company and how remediation of vulnerabilities occurs.

-Reports are processed internally and remedied as fast as possible with the assistance of these firms.
-Any changes are reported on our public status blog, but only after we’ve made the changes to reduce the chance of exposure.
+Reports are processed internally and remedied quickly.
+Any customer impacting changes are reported on our public status blog, but only after we’ve made the changes to reduce the chance of exposure.

 Does your computing environment undergo external penetration testing by an independent, qualified vendor at least once per year?
 Please describe how penetration testing reports are used by your company and how remediation of vulnerabilities occurs.